Article

 Partial retirement can support staff to continue working whilst benefitting from being able to draw down their pension benefits and supplement their income ahead of retirement.

-Partial retirement is available to staff in the 2008 section and 2015 scheme of the NHS Pension Scheme.
-It will be available for staff in the 1995 section from 1 October 2023.
+Partial retirement is available to staff in the 1995 Section, 2008 Section and 2015 Scheme of the NHS Pension Scheme.

 • Name: Mark Age: 61 role and band: community staff nurse, band 5